Generation IV reactor: Sodium-cooled fast reactor (SFR)

 Sodium-cooled fast reactors (SCFRs) have been operated in multiple countries since the 1980s.

 The two largest experimental sodium cooled fast reactors are in Russia, the BN-600 and the BN-800 (880 MWe gross).
 These NPPs are being used to provide operating experience and technological solutions that will be applied to the construction of the BN-1200 (OKBM Afrikantov first Gen IV reactor).
 The largest ever operated was the French Superphenix reactor at over 1200 MW_{e}, successfully operating before decommissioning in 1996.
 In India, the Fast Breeder Test Reactor (FBTR) reached criticality in October 1985.
 In September 2002, fuel burn up efficiency in the FBTR for the first time reached the 100,000 megawatt-days per metric ton uranium (MWd/MTU) mark.
 This is considered an important milestone in Indian breeder reactor technology.
-Using that experience, the Prototype Fast Breeder Reactor, a 500 MWe Sodium cooled fast reactor is being built at a cost of INR 5,677 crores (~US$900 million).
-After numerous delays, the government reported in March 2020 that the reactor might be operational in December 2021.
-The PFBR was to be followed by six more Commercial Fast Breeder Reactors (CFBRs) of 600 MW_{e} each.
+Using that experience, the Prototype Fast Breeder Reactor, a 500 MWe Sodium cooled fast reactor is being built at a cost of INR 5,677 crores (~US$900 million) which achieved criticality in April 2026.
+The PFBR is to be followed by six more Commercial Fast Breeder Reactors (CFBRs) of 600 MW_{e} each.

 The Gen IV SFR is a project that builds on the oxide fueled fast breeder reactor and the metal fueled integral fast reactor.
 Its goals are to increase the efficiency of uranium usage by breeding plutonium and eliminating transuranic isotopes.
 The reactor design uses an unmoderated core running on fast neutrons, designed to allow any transuranic isotope to be consumed (and in some cases used as fuel).
 SFR fuel expands when the reactor overheats, automatically slowing down the chain reaction, making it passively safe.

 One SFR reactor concept is cooled by liquid sodium and fueled by a metallic alloy of uranium and plutonium or spent nuclear fuel, the nuclear waste of light water reactors.
 The SFR fuel is contained in steel cladding.
 Liquid sodium fills the space between the clad elements that make up the fuel assembly.
 One of the design challenges is the risks of handling sodium, which reacts explosively if it comes into contact with water.
 The use of liquid metal instead of water as coolant allows the system to work at atmospheric pressure, reducing the risk of leakage.

 The sustainable fuel-cycle proposed in the 1990s integral fast reactor concept (color), an animation of the pyroprocessing technology is also available.